The NeverEnding Story III: Production

-In February 1993 at the American Film Market, Peter MacDonald was hired by CineVox Entertainment to direct fantasy adventure, The Neverending Story III from a script by Jeff Lieberman with production scheduled for Summer of that year.
-The film was announced with a budget at $25 million with producer Dieter Geissler, who produced the first two entries, and Tim Hampton with production to take place for six months in Vancouver and Germany.
+In February 1993 at the American Film Market, Peter MacDonald was hired by CineVox Entertainment to direct the fantasy adventure The NeverEnding Story III, from a script by Jeff Lieberman, with production scheduled for summer of that year.
+The film was announced with a budget at $25 million with producer Dieter Geissler, who produced the first two entries, and Tim Hampton, with production to take place for six months in Vancouver and Germany.
 Principal photography began in August of that year.
-The film's production was motivated by the success of the previous two entries which had collectively grossed $150 million worldwide with the second entry also a robust seller on home video.
+The film's production was motivated by the success of the previous two entries, which had collectively grossed $150 million worldwide, with the second entry also a robust seller on home video.
 As both previous entries had struggled theatrically in the United States, the producers made a conscious effort to tailor the third entry for the American market with Jason James Richter cast as Bastian on the basis of his recognition from Free Willy.
-Author of the original book, Michael Ende had absolutely no involvement with the film with producer Tim Hampton commenting:
+Author of the original book Michael Ende had no involvement with the film, with producer Tim Hampton commenting:

 We own all rights to the title now.
 Ende had certain rights on the previous two movies.
 He had a lot of control on Wolfgang Petersen's The NeverEnding Story.
 On George Miller's THE NEXT CHAPTER, it was more along the lines of we had to show him what we were doing at all times and then he'd give us his opinion.
 But here we're clear and free to do what we want.

+MacDonald was not allowed to cut the film himself, with the editing decisions made solely by the producers.

 Release

-The NeverEnding Story III was first released in Germany on October 27, 1994 by Warner Bros. under the Family Entertainment label.
+The NeverEnding Story III was first released in Germany on October 27, 1994, by Warner Bros. under the Family Entertainment label.
 In the Philippines, it was released by Jemah Films on January 4, 1995, with an advanced screening on January 2.
-The film was given a limited release in the United States on February 2, 1996 by Miramax Films under their Family Films label.
+The film was given a limited release in the United States on February 2, 1996, by Miramax Films under their Family Films label.

+Home media

+The film was released on VHS on February 11, 1997, by Miramax Home Entertainment.
+A 4K HDR Blu-ray release by Filmjuwelen was released in Germany on September 18, 2025.

 Reception

 Critical response

-Variety wrote: "The NeverEnding Story lives up to its title in the worst way possible with this third outing, a charmless, desperate reworking of the franchise that might just as well be subtitled 'Bastian Goes to High School'".
+As of April 2022, the film has a Rotten Tomatoes score of 25% based on 3 reviews from critics.
+Variety gave a negative review of the film, calling it a "charmless", "desperate" reworking of the franchise, and suggested it be subtitled 'Bastian Goes to High School'.